Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Analyzing Future Summaries

 However, not all future tokens are equally informative.
 As Figure~\ref{fig:sibling-discovery} illustrates, future tokens from a different component do not provide relevant signal for predicting $S_2^1$.
 Handcrafted summaries that include all future tokens may therefore be affected by the irrelevant information, whereas learned summaries remain robust, as the reverse language model learns representation that emphasize only the predictive signals needed to infer the next token.

-\paragraph{Findings.} We verify this empirically by comparing FSP-BCE and FSP-RevLM in experiments with varying number of total components.
+\paragraph{\textbf{Findings.}} We verify this empirically by comparing FSP-BoW and FSP-RevLM in experiments with varying number of total components.
 All models are pretrained from scratch with the GPT-Mini architecture (details in~\Cref{app:sibling-discovery}), and the inference task requires generating a coherent sequence (siblings followed by parent for each component).
 At convergence, all models produce coherent sequences; to quantify the learning speedup over NTP, we report the ratio of steps to convergence relative to NTP, with lower values indicating faster learning.
-Results in figure~\ref{fig:sibling-discovery} (left) shows that FSP-BCE improves over NTP only when the number of components is small, with gains disappearing for more than six components.
+Since all methods eventually reach perfect consistency at convergence, time to convergence is a reliable metric for comparison.
+Results in figure~\ref{fig:sibling-discovery} (left) shows that FSP-BoW improves over NTP only when the number of components is small, with gains disappearing for more than six components.
 In contrast, FSP-RevLM consistently achieves faster convergence across all component sizes, confirming the benefit of adaptive future summaries.